CarsonSSk/SmartClassAI/README.md

 - data_cleaning.py: Script that cleans the original data according to cleaning techniques, which are easily modifiable.
 - dataset_segmentation.py: Script that allows random selection of a specified number of images within the original data, for each class, and splits them into 3 datasets (training, validation, testing) to train, validate and test our classification algorithm.
 Number of images, proportion of images in each split, and randomization seed can be modified by the user.
 The script also creates a shuffled list of all images.
 - data_visualization.py: Script to visualize the data in many ways: plot the class distribution of images, plot the pixel intensity distributions within each class, sample 15 random images from each class with their corresponding pixel intensity distribution.
-- data_augmentation.py: Generate augmented images from the training dataset (created by dataset_segmentation.py), using augmentation methods in a random combination (flipping, rotation, color, brightness, contrast, sharpness enhancements).
 - README.md: Read me file.

 ## Start up dependencies